-Kennels - Any place or premises used in whole or in part for the purpose of keeping, training, boarding, breeding or sale of domesticated dogs or cats in which 5 or more domestic animals exist, and all of which exceed 4 months in age, to include animal pounds and shelters.
+Kennel, Minor - Any place or premises used in whole or in part for the purpose of keeping, training, boarding, breeding or sale of domesticated dogs or cats in which 5 to 8 dogs or cats exist, and all of which exceed 4 months in age, to include animal pounds, animal daycare facilities, and shelters.
 Establishments where animals are offered for sale as the primary use, such as pet stores, are not classified as kennels.

-Kitchen - A room, or part of a room, used for the preparation of food inside a dwelling consisting of a refrigerator, a sink with one or more basins and one or more cooking devices (i.e., stove, range, oven).
+Kitchen - A room, or part of a room, used for the preparation of food inside a dwelling consisting of a refrigerator, a sink with 1 or more basins and 1 or more cooking devices (i.e., stove, range, oven).
 Multiple kitchen devices located in the same room does not result in consideration as separate kitchens.